UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/overview/index.md

 ## New to HPC?

-If you are new to the UArizona HPC system, or to HPC systems in general, we recommend reviewing our [quick start guide](../quick_start/) before getting into the details of running jobs.
+If you are new to the Arizona HPC system, or to HPC systems in general, we recommend reviewing our [quick start guide](../quick_start/) before getting into the details of running jobs.
 You may also want to take a look at our workshops which cover topics including [introduction to HPC](../../events/workshop_materials/intro_to_hpc/), [parallel computing](../../events/workshop_materials/intro_to_parallel_computing/), and [containers](../../events/workshop_materials/intro_to_containers/), among other topics.

 ## Best Practices